saroun/simres/INSTALL.md

 - Get the installer (see [DOWNLOAD.md](DOWNLOAD.md)).
 - Execute the installer and follow instructions.
 - Run the program (a launch icon should be on the desktop and in the Start menu.
 See the user guide for more information (a link is provided in the Start menu in the Simres folder).
+- For testing the program in command mode, open the Simres command window (a link should be available in the program group).
+Then execute  e.g. `simres -test 0`.
 - Some antivirus programs like AVG may hinder the first launch of the program.
 If this happens, press RESET on the control panel to restart the kernel.

 ## Building from the source